iSchomer/Dualfoil_Storage_Device/README.md

+I

+sdfahwepo
-Ian Schomer - new branch
+an Schomer - new branch